London Borough of Sutton

 If you need help understanding the property licensing rules in Sutton you have come to the right place!
 We are experts in housing regulation and have produced this free guide to help you understand the council’s property licensing schemes.

-If you find that you need a licence for your rented property our support doesn’t end there.
+If you need a licence for your rented property our support doesn’t end there.
 Our Landlord Suppliers Directory (view here) lists companies that offer a licence application handling service.
-You can also find companies offering a wide range of other goods and services to help you manage your property portfolio and achieve compliance.
+You can also find companies offering other goods and services to help you manage your property portfolio and achieve compliance.

-You will need a mandatory HMO licence if your property meets the standard test, self-contained flat test or converted building test HMO definition in section 254 of the Housing Act 2004 and is occupied by five or more people.
+In Sutton you need a mandatory HMO licence if your property meets the standard test, self-contained flat test or converted building test HMO definition in section 254 of the Housing Act 2004 and is occupied by five or more people.

 But what are these tests and what does this mean in practice?
 It means you need a licence for any house or flat that is occupied by five or more people who are not all related and live in the property as their main home.
 For example, it includes:

-• Shared houses and flats occupied by students and young professionals;
+- Shared houses and flats occupied by students and young professionals;

-• Properties converted into bedsits with some shared facilities; and
+- Properties converted into bedsits with some shared facilities; and

-• Properties converted into a mixture of self-contained and non self-contained accommodation.
+- Properties converted into a mixture of self-contained and non self-contained accommodation.

-The government have decided to exclude purpose built self-contained flats within a block comprising three or more self-contained flats from the mandatory HMO licensing scheme.
-While this will be good news for some landlords, it does make the licensing scheme far more complicated.
+The government have excluded purpose built self-contained flats within a block comprising three or more self-contained flats from the mandatory HMO licensing scheme.
+While this will be good news for some landlords, it does make the licensing scheme more complicated.

-To find out more, you can read our free guide to mandatory HMO licensing (here).
+Read our free guide to mandatory HMO licensing to find out more (here).

 If you need assistance with your licence application, you can find companies offering a licence application handling service in our Landlord Suppliers Directory (here).
-Whilst we do handle some applications, we have limited capacity and specialise in more complex cases where we provide our clients with expert advice and assistance.

 It is important to remember that submitting a licence application is only the start of the licence approval process.
 To help landlords understand what happens next, we have published a free guide here.

-• 4.64m2 for a child under 10 years old
+- 4.64m2 for a child under 10 years old

-• 6.51m2 for one person over 10 years old
+- 6.51m2 for one person over 10 years old

-• 10.22m2 for two people over 10 years old
+- 10.22m2 for two people over 10 years old

-The council can still ask for larger minimum sizes.
-These new minimum sizes apply throughout England to HMOs licensed under a mandatory HMO or additional licensing scheme.
+The council can ask for larger minimum sizes.
+These minimum sizes apply throughout England to HMOs licensed under a mandatory HMO or additional licensing scheme.

 Ignore the law and you could pay a heavy price.
 You risk being prosecuted by the council and if found guilty you could get a criminal record, be fined an unlimited amount and ordered to pay court costs and a victim surcharge.